 So what can you do if you’re grandfathered into something and it later gets taken away?
 Unfortunately, there isn’t a whole lot consumers can do.
 If a company is bent on eliminating that service or package and doesn’t mind losing customers in the process, your choices will be limited.
 However, there are a couple of tactics you can try before you give up entirely.

-1. Let them know that their new offer is unacceptable.
 This might open the door for some negotiating.
 Maybe they won’t let you keep your old service, but they might cut you a break on the new service.
 Maybe you’ll take the new service, but you want something else thrown in for free.
 Most companies have a lot of leeway to make deals, so see if you can sweeten your deal to something you can tolerate.

-2. Simply refuse to take the new deal.
 I did this once and it completely flummoxed the agent.
 I said, “No, I won’t change to the new plan.
 Either keep it as is, or we’re through.”
 The agent hemmed and hawed, completely unprepared for that response.
 I said, “Since I’m not taking the deal, I guess my service is cancelled.”
 She said, “Well, now don’t be too hasty.”
 They had no idea what to do with me.
 They didn’t want to lose me as a customer, but they didn’t know what else to do.
 They figured all the sheep would just quietly go with the program and I messed up their little plan.
 Finally, the agent went away and came back to say I could keep my plan.
 Eventually I still got ousted, but it took another six months.

-3. Remind them of their agreement with you.
 This is where it pays to keep copies of statements and other communications from companies.
 More than once I have hit a provider with their own words that indicated I would be grandfathered into something for as long as I remained a customer in good standing.
 Sometimes they cave and say, “Oh, yeah, well, we forgot,” and I get to keep my plan, and sometimes they say, “Yeah so what?
 We’re changing the deal.”
 It can’t hurt to try if you have the documentation to back it up.

-5. Go to the media.
 If you really fee like you’re being treated unfairly, you can go to your local TV station or newspaper’s consumer reporter and ask them to go to bat for you.
 Rarely is this worth it, but if you’ve got a point to make and you’re really PO’ed, it can give you some satisfaction.
 You can also be sure to post your thoughts on any discussion forums or blogs you might belong to.
 Be sure to tell the company that you plan to do this when you speak to them.
 Sometimes the threat of negative publicity is enough to get them to give you what you want.

 If all of this fails and you don’t want to cancel, you’ll just have to take whatever their new offer is.
 It stinks, but they get to decide when to rescind an offer and what to offer in its place.
 But we as customers get to decide whether or not to take it.
 We don’t have to be victims of shady policies or games.
 We can work on our own behalf to keep the offers we signed up for and, if that fails, we can take our business to someone who will appreciate it.